"Silvio, Silvio" - Berlusconi divides Italy even at his funeral | Politics

 Berlusconi was a highly divisive figure who set the mould for other businessmen-turned-politicians like former U.S. President Donald Trump, with a career punctuated by scandals and legal trials.
 The funeral homily by Milan's Archbishop Mario Delpini appeared to acknowledge his excesses as well as his qualities.

 "What can we say about Silvio Berlusconi?
 He was a man: a desire for life, a desire for love, a desire for joy."
-The divisions over Berlusconi were as visible as ever on the day of his funeral, with arguments breaking out between the thousands of his admirers outside the cathedral and a few people who had come to criticise him.
+Police said around 15,000 people followed the funeral on the giant screens installed outside the cathedral, and arguments broke out between the vast majority of Berlusconi admirers and a few detractors who had come to criticise him.

 "I was lucky enough to be a part of Forza Italia for 18 years.
 I was also lucky enough to meet him," said Lucia Adiele, a Forza Italia member who travelled nearly 1,000 km (620 miles) from her home in Altamura, southern Italy.
 "The least I could do was to be here and say goodbye for the last time."